 World Humanitarian Day

-Because we work with local partners, we are able to reach areas that other aid agencies can’t, like remote parts of South Sudan.
-And because we’re part of Caritas International – the coalition of Catholic agencies around the world – we have partner agencies with local expertise in almost every country in the world.
-That means that we are able to reach the most vulnerable no matter where a disaster hits.
+Because we work through our local church and non-Church networks we are able to provide aid in remote areas that many agencies struggle to reach.
+And because we’re part of Caritas International – a coalition of 165 Catholic agencies around the world – our network has local expertise in almost every country in the world.